CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Results

-We compare the model performance between our CECT and several SOTA models in \cref{tab4} and \cref{tab5}.
-For intuitive illustration, the introduced SOTA models are categorized into three types, including the CNN- based, transformer-based, as well as their hybrid.
-As can be seen, our CECT outperforms SOTA methods on six evaluation metrics to a different extent.
-On the COVID-19 radiography dataset, our CECT shows apparent performance leadership on most metrics.
+We compare the model performance between our CECT and several SOTA models in \cref{tab4} and \cref{tab5}, for the COVID-19 radiography dataset and the COVIDx CXR-3 dataset, respectively.
+For intuitive illustration, we categorize the SOTA approaches into pure and hybrid methods, in which pure methods are CNN- or transformer-based, and hybrid methods are based on their integration.
+It can be found that CECT outperforms SOTA methods on all evaluation metrics to a different extent.
+From \cref{tab4}, we can find that CECT shows apparent performance leadership on most metrics.
 It reaches the highest ACC, NPV, SEN, and FOS of 98.1\%, 98.6\%, 96.1\%, and 96.4\%, respectively.
-Regarding the PPV and SPE, the performance is also among the best though not as high as GhoseNet.
-In the result of the COVIDx CXR-3 dataset, CECT shows tremendous leadership on five of six evaluation metrics, reaching an ACC, NPV, PPV, SEN, and FOS of 97.2\%, 96.1\%, 98.5\%, 96.0\%, and 97.2\%, respectively.
-The highest SPE is reached by LeViT with 0.5\% leadership compared with CECT.
-The overall performance leadership of CECT shows the effectiveness of the proposed architecture and demonstrates the importance of capturing both multi-local and global features.
+Regarding the PPV and SPE, the performance is also among the best though not as high as GhostNet.
+From the result shown in \cref{tab5}, CECT demonstrates tremendous leadership on most evaluation metrics, reaching an ACC, NPV, PPV, SEN, and FOS of 97.2\%, 96.1\%, 98.5\%, 96.0\%, and 97.2\%, respectively.
+The highest SPE is achieved by LeViT with 0.5\% leadership compared with CECT.
+The overall performance leadership of CECT shows the effectiveness of the proposed architecture and the outstanding performance leadership demonstrates the importance of capturing both multi-local and global features.